Satyam (2003 film)

 Satyam is a 2003 Indian Telugu-language romantic drama film directed by debutant Surya Kiran and produced by actor Nagarjuna under Annapurna Studios banner.
-The film stars Sumanth and Genelia, marking her debut in Telugu cinema.
+The film stars Nagarjuna's nephew Sumanth as the titular character alongside Genelia, marking her debut in Telugu cinema.
 The film was released on 19 December 2003 to positive reviews and was a box office success.
 It was one of the biggest successes in Sumanth's career.
 Chakri won the Filmfare Award for Best Male Playback Singer – Telugu.
 It was remade in Bengali language as Shakti.

 Plot

 Satyam is an aspiring songwriter who inadvertently gets misunderstood both by his father Vishwanath and his love interest Ankita.
 He ghostwrites for a selfish and popular film lyricist.
 He decides to prove himself as an independent songwriter before expressing his love to Ankita.
 In the meantime, a classmate of Ankita proposes to her.
 Through all of this, Ankita's father Shankar, unexpectedly befriends Satyam without his daughter's knowledge.
 Satyam eventually overcomes his obstacles and succeeds in reconciling with his father and Ankita.